Paris Syndrome Helped Me Reconsider My Hatred of London

 Akin to culture shock, Paris Syndrome is a particularly Japanese phenomenon, due to the idyllic pedestal on which the Japanese put everything French.
 Stemming from the popular mid-century Japanese love-affair of the French capital, Paris developed an image as impossibly beautiful and exciting, filled with fashionable, cultured, and friendly Parisian denizens.
 When Japanese tourists are confronted with the reality that Paris has a population that doesn’t speak Japanese, are indifferent to tourists from any nation, aren’t all models, and that idyllic Paris is just another version of a major metropolis with all the societal ills that entails – a small number of Japanese freak out and come down with a case of the Paris Syndrome.

-Matt Knepes, a travel blogger currently famous for streaming episodes of twilight from every country in South East Asia as well as being a Dave Matthews super-fan, hates Vietnam.
-Hates it.
-Despises Vietnam, with a passion.
+Matt Knepes, a popular travel blogger currently famous for streaming episodes of twilight from every country in South East Asia, hates Vietnam with a passion.
 Matt has vowed never to return to Vietnam, ever.
 Why?
 I have no idea.
 In any case, Matt has Vietnam, I have London.
 We all have one city or country we have been to, that we just didn’t feel.
 United, in “meh”.
 We’re all different.
 It’s not as simple as unmet expectations, or Paris Syndrome.
 The reasons as to “why?” aren’t important.
-The reasons are often inexplicable.
-The important thing is that we recognise that not everybody has the same opinion as each-other.
-And, as Matt eloquently demonstrated, that we’re honest about it when telling the public via our blogs.
+The important thing is that we recognise that not everybody shares the same opinion, and that’s what makes the world great.

 Almost three months ago, I entered the world of travel blogging.
 A world where people strive to live in hostels for as long as possible, scrap over complimentary Room-a-Rama certificates like seagulls over chips, and will do just about anything for twenty-five-bucks.
 I’m taking it three months at a time, and with Yomadic, the first three months will soon be up.